AlanNaoto/Dataset_GUI_labeling_tool/README.md

-# Dataset GUI labeling tool
+# Dataset GUI labelling tool
 Tool created in Python 3 with PyQt5 which annotates valid frames from a HDF5 dataset into a DB file created with sqlite3.
 Was used mainly to help discard unusable frames from [CARLA created datasets](https://github.com/AlanNaoto/carla-dataset-runner) where recorded data at certain points could be seen as undesirable.
 Can also be extended to be a more generalistic classification tool by working on the MainApplication class.

 <img src="GUI_2.png" width="80%">